openstack-archive/collectd-openstack-plugins/README.rst

 collectd-ceilometer-plugin
 ==========================

-Collectd plugins for publishing to OpenStack (Gnocchi and Aodh).
+Collectd plugins for publishing to OpenStack (gnocchi and aodh).

-This repositiory contains collectd plugins for publishing telemetry data (metrics and events) gathered by collectd to Gnocchi and Aodh.
+This repositiory contains collectd plugins for publishing telemetry data (metrics and events) gathered by collectd to gnocchi and aodh.
 This allows a more comprehensive set of platform telemetry to be made available to OpenStack which enables service assurance, fault management and  monitoring.